Lumavate-Team/documentation/docs/6-CLI.rst

    If there are two profiles or environments with the same name, the newer version will overwrite the older version.
 Profiles in different environments can have the same name without overwriting each other.

 .. note::
-   While running the profile command, you will have the option to associate the new profile to any organization your user has access to   regardless of the command center you are currently in.
+   While running the profile command, you will have the option to associate the new profile to any organization the user has access to regardless of the command center you are currently in.

 .. _CLI Syntax:

 CLI Syntax
 ----------

-This CLI will allow users to interact with the Lumavate platform from a terminal.
-For setup instructions, look at the `Github readme <https://github.com/Lumavate-Team/documentation/blob/master/CLI.rst>`_ or the :ref:`CLI documentation <CLI>`.
-All the main commands can be found in the side navigation pane.
-Each of the main commands has their subcommands listed below them.
+The CLI will allow users to interact with the Lumavate platform from a terminal.
+For setup instructions, look at the `Github readme <https://github.com/Lumavate-Team/documentation/blob/master/CLI.rst>`_ or the :ref:`CLI setup documentation <CLI>`.
+All the main commands are listed in the Command Index below.
+Each of the main commands has their subcommands listed in their section.

-Pass the ``--help`` flag with the command for more information on how to use them and how to use their subcommands.
+In Bash, pass the ``--help`` flag with the command for more information on how to use them and how to use their subcommands.

-All commands sent to bash will start with ``luma``.
+All commands sent to Bash will start with ``luma``.

 Command Index: